 “Bit of protection I guess?”
 Sans guessed.
 “I’m a monster, I don’t really need to use it for that?
 What kind of energy is it supposed to have?”

 Clueless.
 Even Sans was clueless to it.
 He couldn’t have gathered that much more than me.
 Did my other guitar even have enough power?
-How am I going to cut down there!
+How am I going to cut it down there!
 “I need power.
 How much power do I need?”

 Sans wasn’t being real giving on info again.
 “Can’t say exactly, not exactly my specialty area.
 I’d say Alphys is going to have a lot of protection herself against her own tech being manipulated by regular magic?
 I don’t know.
 Tori, can you do anything at all here?”